 - Game drives take place by day and by night in the Conservancy.

 - This is a game-rich area, with loads to see – elephant, leopard, wild dog, hyena, kudu, monkeys and reticulated giraffe.
-Sara is well known for its leopard sightings, while the shy lesser kudu is also very much at home here!
+Sarara is well known for its leopard sightings, while the shy lesser kudu is also very much at home here!
 Impressive populations of rare species, such as aardvark, aardwolf, honey badger and caracal, may be spotted too.

 - Bird species number some 500 or so, including sunbirds, partridges, and raptors galore!
 So birdwatching is another awesome activity from Sarara.